project-bitmark/books/appendix-a-scaleway-installation.md

 To log into a scaleway server locate the IP addres and ssh to root@ip-address.
 This will log you in as root.

+**Create a User**

+It is not desirable to run as root, so it is possible to add a user, ubuntu is selected here.